 Escalations allow users to receive a notification that a check has stayed down longer than a designated period of time.
-Escalate alerts when a downtime event severity increases, so someone on your team best equipped to provide rapid response can act.
+An escalation only applies to downtime that occurs after the escalation was created.
+The role of escalations is to issue additional alerts when a downtime event’s severity increases.
+Using escalations, someone on your team best equipped to provide rapid response can act.

-Escalations should send a new alert to a to the same team at intervals you define.
-Thus escalating the sense of urgency first with email, then with SMS, then with phone calls.
+Escalations should send a new alert to the same team at intervals you define, thus escalating the sense of urgency first with email, then with SMS, then with phone calls.
 In short, escalating an incident gives both a sense of urgency, and those with the highest permission levels the data they need to act quickly after known solutions have been explored.

 This guide will provide best practices on escalations to provide a more thorough alert system.